qc-hybrid/HackathonNaha2026/index.md

 ---
+title:  CompPhyHack 2026
-title:  Computational Physics Hackathon 2026
+description: Computational Physics Hackathon in Naha, Okinawa 2026
 ---

 # About